top of page

 Anne and Jeremy working together in their weekly 1:1 session.
 They are sitting together at a desk with their backs to us.

-He had remembered me after all these years.
-The compassion and understanding that he now offers me, as his teacher, is something from which we could all learn.
+He remembered me after all these years.
+The compassion and understanding he now offers me, as his teacher, is something from which we could all learn.
 I can hardly believe it’s the same boy from my classroom all those years ago.

 Woman showing a red letterboard to a seated man in a helmet.
 They are in an office with papers on the table.